tamari92/kf2-tournament/streamers.md

 1. Your microphone is muted and/or set to Push to Talk.
 2. You have switched to the proper **Discord Voice Chat Overlay** so that the viewers can see who is speaking in the War Room.
 See the dedicated #streamers channel in the tournament Discord, where a guide can be found on how to properly achieve this.

+**You should avoid minimizing your game to enter the War Room.** This will cause the game audio to cut out, which can be jarring for the viewers.
+To combat this, the Lead Commentator will manually move you in and out of the team's War Room.

 ### Replays
 Throughout the match, highlights can be shown in the form of **Replays.** Replays allow us to save the coolest moments of a match and show them to the viewers to generate some hype and highlight a specific moment.
 See the dedicated #streamers channel in the tournament Discord, where a guide can be found on how to properly set up Replays.